remram44/usagestats/README.rst

 program.

 Statistics will be collected but won't be uploaded until the user opts in.
-A message will be printed on stderr asking the user to explicitely opt in or opt out.
+A message will be printed on stderr asking the user to explicitly opt in or opt out.

 Usage